RagedUnicorn/wow-classic-cooldownwatch/README.md

 For this to work an oauth token for GitHub is required and has to be configured in your `.m2` settings file.

+### GitHub Action Profiles

+Both `deploy-github-action` and `deploy-curseforge-action` should not be deployed manually.
+They are solely intended for being used by GitHub actions

 ## License

 MIT License